Learning Attribute-aware Representations for Few-shot Scene Text Segmentation: Experiments

 \subsection{Implementation Details}

 We utilize the OpenCLIP~\cite{cherti2023openclip} implementation of CLIP, including its pre-trained parameters and the default hyper-parameter value for $\tau$.
 Following WinCLIP~\cite{jeong2023winclip}, we employed a CLIP model based on LAION-400M~\cite{schuhmann2021laion} with the ViT-B/16+~\cite{alexey2020image} architecture.
 We train our method for 20 epochs on an Nvidia GeForce RTX 3090 GPU.
 In each training session, we set a random seed for support image selection and prompt candidates.
 To ensure reliability, we average results across different seeds.
-More details can be found in the supplementary.
+Results from experiments with different random seeds are provided in the supplementary material.